 - Create a Boot Camp partition on your new Mac.
 Step by step instructions are available at the Creating a Boot Camp Partition support article.

 - Restore the Image back to your Boot Camp partition.
 Step by step instructions are available at the Restore a Winclone Image support article.

 - If you are migrating from an older Mac to a newer Mac (like one with a T2 co-processor) and get a “inaccessible boot device” error when booting into Windows, the image that was restored may not have the required drivers for the new hardware.
 To add the drivers, follow the support article “Resolving INACCESSIBLE_BOOT_DEVICE Error after restoring Winclone image“.

-Visit the Twocanoes Community Forums to get any of your questions answered.
+Visit the Twocanoes Community Forums to view previously answered questions about this process.